The Great Pyramid of Cheops, Giza

 Explore more with Jakada Tours Egypt

 The Giza Complex contains many historical sites that attract tourists and there are many to explore in Cairo.
 In the Pharaonic land, there are many historical cities like Luxor and Aswan along with modern cities like the Red Sea.
-You can view our Egypt and Nile cruise packages and choose the trip that is right for you.
+You can view our Egypt Packages and Nile cruise packages and choose the trip that is right for you.